 Cosmetic Dental Negligence and Implant Claims..

 Implant Claims cross many areas of specialist practice.
 They are typically used in cosmetic dentistry to improve the appearance of the smile by allowing the dental surgeon to neatly position crowns for the maximum effect.
 In restorative dentistry they are the treatment of choice to replace missing teeth or badly decayed teeth and they can prevent tooth drifting from position and also slow or even stop underlying bone loss.
-In the whole, cosmetic treatments involving implants are the definitely on the rise and they typically appear in cosmetic dental negligence claims.

 1. Cosmetic Dental – Tooth Whitening